scrabbletank/farhome-rules/rulesdoc.md

 |     9th     | 20pt     |

 ### Weapons
-There are 2 types of weapons: simple, and proficient.
-Simple weapons are usable by anyone, even those without training.
-Proficient weapons require at least one point of proficiency into a related weapon proficiency to wield properly.
-Someone who uses a proficient weapon without having the proficiency for it adds a terrible die to all rolls made with that weapon.
-For example, to use a sword effectively you need at least 1 proficiency with one handed weapons, or to use a bow you need at least 1 proficiency in ranged weapons.
+There are two types of weapons: simple and proficient.
+Simple weapons can be used by anyone, even those without training.
+Proficient weapons require at least one point of proficiency in a related weapon category to wield properly.
+Someone using a proficient weapon without the required proficiency adds a terrible die to all rolls made with that weapon.
+For instance, to effectively use a sword, you need at least 1 proficiency in one-handed weapons; similarly, to use a bow effectively, you need at least 1 proficiency in ranged weapons.

 | Weapon                                   |            Modifiers             |  Damage on Hit   |       Cost | Damage Type |